No discrimination in compensation

 Our Framework for Fair Compensation reviews the average pay differences between genders at each work level and in each country.
-The most recent analysis highlights that there is more work to do to continue improving our gender balance, and related gender pay gaps, at various levels and in various countries throughout the business.
+Our most recent analysis from 2019 highlights that there’s more work to do to continue improving our gender balance, and related gender pay gaps, at various levels and in various countries throughout the business.

 Gender pay gaps versus equal pay